Skjoldrun/Skjoldrun.github.io/docs/csharp/autoincrement-assemblyVersion.md

 **Note:**
 *This article describes a easy way for automatically incrementing the Assembly Versions without any further tooling.
 But I have tested some tools that are really worth to be looked at, like the [NerdBank.GitVersion](https://github.com/dotnet/Nerdbank.GitVersioning) in this [article](/docs/DevOps/cicd-versioning-NerdBankGitVersion.md).*

-It can be usefull to have a kind of versioning logic for your assemblies.
-Analysing logs, comparing software assemblies in the wild or even having a history of versions will be easier with some kind of versioning.
+It can be useful to have a kind of versioning logic for your assemblies.
+Analyzing logs, comparing software assemblies in the wild or even having a history of versions will be easier with some kind of versioning.

 A good approach is versioning with `Major.Minor.Patch` or with `Major.Minor.Build.Revision`.